 1)- Introduction

-The ‘ecosystem’ term has been applied in a wide variety of contexts outside its original application in biological systems.
+The term ‘ecosystem’ has been applied in a wide variety of contexts outside its original application in biological systems.
 In management research, the term ‘ecosystem’ has been usually used to refer to a network of interconnected organizations that are linked to or operate around a focal firm or a platform (Iansiti & Levien, 2004a, b; Moore, 1993, 1996; Teece, 2007).
 The difference with other network constructs in management research is that this network covers both production side and use side participants, including complementary asset providers and customers.
-Hence we define an innovation ecosystem as: a network of interconnected organizations, organized around a focal firm or a platform, and incorporating both production and use side participants, and focusing on the development of new value through constant innovation process (Moore, 1993).
+According to Moore (1993) an innovation eco-system is defines as: a network of interconnected organizations, organized around a focal firm or a platform, and incorporating both production and use side participants, and focusing on the development of new value through constant innovation.

-This definition incorporates a central focus around which production and use side participants are organized, either a focal firm in the locality (Adner & Kapoor, 2010; Teece, 2007), a central hub firm (Iansiti & Levien, 2004a, b; Moore, 1993, 1996), or a platform (Cusumano & Gawer, 2002; Gawer & Cusumano, 2002).
+This definition incorporates a central focus around which production and use side participants are organized.
+Such a central focus could be either a focal firm in the locality (Adner & Kapoor, 2010; Teece, 2007), a central hub firm (Iansiti & Levien, 2004a, b; Moore, 1993, 1996), or a platform (Cusumano & Gawer, 2002; Gawer & Cusumano, 2002).
 The explicit inclusion of use side participants differentiates the ecosystem construct from other networks in management literature, such as clusters, innovation networks, industry networks, which are focused on the production side, and user networks, which focus on the use side.
 On the other hand, ecosystems research can be considered part of a wider and heterogeneous body of network literature in management research (Steen, John, et al, 2018).
 In this literature, the inclusion of use side participants is not a unique characteristic of ecosystems, as use-side participants are also included in strategic networks (Gulati, Nohria, & Zaheer, 2000; Jarillo, 1988), business networks (Anderson, Hakansson, & Johanson, 1994; Möller & Svahn, 2006), value nets (Nalebuff & Brandenburger, 1996), value networks (Christensen & Rosenbloom, 1995; Stabell & Fjeldstad, 1998) and value constellations (Normann & Ramirez, 1993).
 This broad body of related work draws on the network as separate mode of organization as compared to the market and hierarchy (Thorelli, 1986), the social embeddedness of economic action (Granovetter, 1985; Uzzi, 1997), the idea of the “network organization” and “virtual organization” (Miles & Snow, 1986), value chain, market structure and value appropriation considerations (Porter, 1980, 1985; Teece, 1986), the resource-based, core competence and relational views (Barney, 1991; Dyer & Singh, 1998; Prahalad & Hamel, 1990), and differing sources of innovation (Von Hippel, 1988).
 These theoretical foundations have provided a fertile soil for the ecosystems thinking to develop.

 Although seldom explicitly defined, the applications of the ecosystem construct exhibit distinctive characteristics that help set it apart from related constructs.
 Above we noted that this is the only construct to explicitly conceptually cover both upstream (production side) and downstream (user side) activities.
 This whole system view simplifies the original meaning of the term.
 The ecosystem construct is distinguished from value chain and supply chain constructs by its non-linear aspect, as it includes both vertical and horizontal relationships between actors.
 This construct is also distinguished from value creation –oriented constructs such as value networks and value constellations by its focus on value appropriation and use.
 A distinctive aspect associated with this construct relates its focus on the evolution of networks of interconnected actors towards new states, rather than emphasizing optimization of the output potential of the current network configuration.